rodneysdf/gpt4-pdf-chatbot-langchain/TPM.md

 UI is hosted in AWS using Amplify
-Processing is done by a Lambda Function URL (avoiding API Gateway's 30 second limit) Credentials are in SSM Parameter Store for the lambda
+Processing is done by a Lambda Function URL (avoiding API Gateway's 30 second limit) Credentials for the lambda are in SSM Parameter Store

+## Develop locally

+To develop locally and have Google signin redirect back to your local app, change this line in `_app.tsx' to true as in:

+`const isLocalhost : Boolean = false;`

 ## In Progress